alisasanib/Conker-test/README.md

 ```
 ## About Project

-It's a recipe website that has been developed as the frontend test for Conker company.
+It's a recipe website developed as the frontend test for Conker company.

+For your convenience, the project has been deployed to https://conker-frontend.vercel.app/ using vercel.

-Althoug it was not necesary to create APIs, I developed two endpoints to make it more professional.
-First one is for fetching all recipes (`api/recipes/`), and second one is for fetching one specific recipe (`api/recipes/[id]`).
+Although it was not necessary to create APIs, I developed two endpoints to make it more professional.
+The first one is for fetching all recipes (`api/recipes/`), and the second one is for fetching one specific recipe (`api/recipes/[id]`).

-I also implemented search, include, and excule queries to filter recipes response based on the filtered values recieved from the user.
+I also implemented search, include, and exclude queries to filter recipes' responses based on the filtered values received from the user.

-Hope you enjpoy working with it :)
+Hope you enjoy working with it :)